 What do we do?

-- designing and sponsoring courses, publications, and events that foster professional and academic discourse on the implications of an emerging jurisprudence needed for the challenges of the first quarter of the 21st century and beyond.
+Design and sponsor courses, publications, and events that foster professional and academic discourse on the implications of an emerging jurisprudence needed for the challenges of the first quarter of the 21st century and beyond.

 Where are we?